prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 sufficient for a large-enough number of them to report in some result.
 Most environments are not exclusively like that.

-If the monitoring system needs to know the desired state of the world anyways, then a push-based approach actually requires *more* configuration in total.
+If the monitoring system needs to know the desired state of the world anyway, then a push-based approach actually requires *more* configuration in total.
 Not only does your monitoring system need to know what service instances should exist, but your service instances now also need to know how to reach your